Transcendent-Tapir/Distorted-Domains/system.md

 When your character would like to do something where failure would be interesting you make a roll.
 To do so, two dice pools are assembled, one player pool, and one opposition pool.
 For the player pool, we start with the most relevant stat for the action or approach taking place.
 Then the player may add the dice for any appropriate positive traits.
 Next, the player may select an appropriate number of assets and add the dice from those to the pool.

 For the opposition pool, the narrator will first select the harm die that matches the players stat.
 If a player is using strong, the narrator will use the die from that players Strong harm track.
 Any negative traits that the character has that are appropriate can also be added to the opposition pool.
 Last the narrator will add dice based on what the opposing force is.
-If it is an NPC, it will likely have a base die rating and some traits with die ratings as well.
+If it is an NPC, it will likely have a base die rating and some aspects with die ratings as well.
 If is a static object, a base rating can be determined by the narrator if it is not explictly set in advance.

 Once pools are rolled, you simply compare the highest die from your pool to the highest die of the opposition pool.

 If you beat the opposition you succeed at what you were trying to do.
 If you beat the opposition by 5 or more, you get a critical success and gain a bonus of some kind.
 If you tie with the opposition, you succeed at a cost.
 And if your die is lower than the opposition you fail and something bad happens.

+### Taking Harm

+When an action results in a mixed success or a failure, raise a harm die to the next die level.
+Which one should be applicable to the negative consequences within the narrative.
+If a harm die would be raised above a d12, then your character is incapaciated and can no longer take action until the next scene.
+In addition, they take on or raise a negative aspect.
+If a negative aspect is raised above a d12, your character is retired.

 ### Pushing your luck